Tunnel discovered beneath Egyptian temple may lead to Cleopatra's tomb, archaeologist says – KION546

 "My perseverance cannot be confused with obsession.
 I admire Cleopatra as a historical character.
 She was a victim of propaganda by the Romans, aiming to distort her image," Martinez said.

-When her husband, the Roman general Mark Antony, died in her arms in 30 BCE, Cleopatra took her own life soon after by allowing an asp to bite her by, according to popular belief.
-The moment has been immortalized in art and literature — but, more than two millennia later, little is known about where their remains lie.
+When her husband, the Roman general Mark Antony, died in her arms in 30 BCE, Cleopatra took her own life soon after by allowing an asp to bite her, according to popular belief.
+The moment has been immortalized in art and literature -- but, more than two millennia later, little is known about where their remains lie.

 A series of clues led Martinez to believe Cleopatra's tomb might be located in the Temple of Osiris in the ruined city of Taposiris Magna, on Egypt's northern coast, where the Nile River meets the Mediterranean.